+It should be noted that the present work is motivated by the results on product of two broadcast channels by Poltyrev \cite{poltyrev:77} and El Gamal \cite{elgamal:80}.
+The broadcast channel \cite{cover} is also a long-standing open problem in the network information theory even for two receivers.
+When there is an ordering between the two receivers (such as degraded, less noisy, and more capable), then conclusive results have been obtained \cite{gallager:74, ahlswede:75, korner:75, elgamal:79, nair:10}.
+Poltyrev and El~Gamal's conclusive results are few examples without such orderings.
+The result in this paper can be regarded as a source coding counterpart of Poltyrev and El~Gamal's results.
+However, there is a subtlety of distortions in our problem setting that do not exist in the broadcast channel.

+Recently, Weingarten {\em et.~al.}~ solved the capacity region of the MIMO Gaussian broadcast channel \cite{weingarten:06}.
+The MIMO Gaussian broadcast channel is not degraded in general.
+In \cite{weingarten:06}, the authors introduced a technique called enhancement.
+There are two roles for the enhancement in the converse proof of the MIMO Gaussian broadcast channel.
+One of them is a reduction of a MIMO non-degraded Gaussian broadcast channel to a MIMO degraded Gaussian broadcast channel.
+As was pointed out in \cite[Section 9.4]{elgamal-kim-book}, Poltyrev's result \cite{poltyrev:77} can be also derived by a straightforward application of the enhancement argument.
+An application of the enhancement argument to our problem will be also discussed in this paper.
+Actually, it turns out that a lower bound on the rate-distortion function derived by a straightforward application of the enhancement argument is loose in general.

 The rest of the paper is organized as follows.
 In Section \ref{sec:preliminaries}, we explain the problem setting treated in this paper, and also explain known results.
 In Section \ref{sec:main}, we show our main result and its proof.
-In Section \ref{sec:gaussian}, we show the Gaussian example.
+In Section \ref{sec:exmaple}, we show the binary Hamming example and the Gaussian example.